 Want more powerful legs, sturdier knees or a stronger butt?
 Drop it like a squat!
 The squat is one of the best exercises (if not the best) for all these goals and more.

-That's why we've teamed up with trainers from Fhitting Room, a workout studio and streaming platform for HIIT and strength classes, for this month-long challenge.
-These experts, led by Ben Lauder-Dykes, will help you master proper squat form, introduce you to modifications and variations and motivate you to finish what you start.
+That's why we created this month-long challenge.
+To get you started, personal trainer and Fhitting Room instructor Ben Lauder-Dykes will help you perfect proper squat form, introduce you to modifications and variations and motivate you to finish what you start.

 Remember: Aim high, squat low!

 We hosted our most recent "official" round of the Squat Challenge in August 2022, but you can start this challenge whenever inspiration strikes.
 And even though you can do it on your own, we recommend joining our Challenge Facebook Group for support from our community.

 Each day, you'll do the number of squats listed in the calendar below, resting every fourth day.
 (Your legs will need the break!)
 You'll start out with 50 squats on Day 1 and finish with 250 on Day 30.
 Most days in between, you'll add 5 squats to the previous day's total.
 But on the days after rest days, you'll ramp it up and add either 10 or 20.

 Don't worry if that sounds like a lot: You can break your squats into as many sets as needed, try different variations to find what works for you or start with fewer than 50 reps.
 What matters most is that you get squatting.

 Get a printer-friendly version of the challenge calendar here!